cbot918/dbmg/README.md

 ./create_db.sh
 ```

-2. put your config in .env
+2. put your config in .env, there is an example

-example .env
+.env
 ```
 DB_TYPE="postgres"
 DB_URL="postgres://postgres:12345@localhost:5433/dby?sslmode=disable"
 ```

 3. run dbmg

-create table using sql/create.sql
+create table with sql/create.sql
 ```
 dbmg sql/create.sql
 ```
-drop table
+drop table with sql/drop.sql
 ```
 dbmg sql.drop.sql
 ```

 # Notice
-1. use 5433 port in case not the same with your local 5432 port
+1. use 5433 port in case not conflict with your local 5432 port
 2. only very minimal implement